Lesson 17: Digital Citizenship

 Assessment (5 min)

-- Hand out the assessment worksheet and allow students to complete the activity independently after the instructions have been well explained.
+- Hand out Digital Citizenship - Assessment and allow students to complete the activity independently after the instructions have been well explained.

 - This should feel familiar, thanks to the previous activities.